 Strategy execution management is a more comprehensive, strategic approach that focuses on alignment between strategy and execution and covers the elements we are going to consider in this guide.
 It is not an alternative, to traditional project and work management, it is an additional capability that is necessary and that must integrate with the work management and delivery tools that operate at the APM layer.

 Whole Enterprise Management

-Without delivery, the best strategic plans in the world will never be achieved.
-Organizations have invested heavily in their tools and approaches for strategic planning in recent years, but they have often done little to address the disconnect that still exists between those planning capabilities and the execution of work.
+Without delivery, strategy execution success will never be achieved.
+Organizations have invested heavily in their tools and approaches for strategic planning in recent years, striving for the consistent delivery of a successful business strategy, but they have often done little to address the disconnect that still exists between those planning capabilities and the execution of work.

 As a result, through a combination of flawed processes, disconnected tools and a lack of awareness of the impact of those problems, organizations are consistently failing to optimize their return on investments.
 And it’s all unnecessary.
 With UMT360’s complete solution from 360 Enterprise Connect to help understand your business, through 360 Portfolio Insights to plan, prioritize and deliver, you have the total solution to enable strategic success.

 Combine that with our proven VIC Framework to help you develop the business processes that allow you to optimally deliver, and you’ll soon have world-class strategy execution.